PCA-POSC-Caesar-Association/Public_ISO23726-1/src/docs/index.md

 ### 5.8 Modelling templates, patterns and data quality rules

-#### 5.8.1 Introduction
+#### 5.8.1 Example
 In the [OBI ecosystem (3.5.2)](#90902_id-a818dabf-317e-4318-a9b1-31ca624cc493) ontologies are knowledge-centric and application-independent but many enterprise data models are application-dependent and data centric.
-This is illustrated in Figure 5.
-OWL/RDF serialised instance data in an [enterprise ontology (3.1.2)](#90902_id-25040f49-0155-4535-a64c-bd29075672fa) can be used in multiple enterprise applications.
-Each application has its own data model built for a specific business purpose.
-Ensuring data in enterprise applications has the same semantic meaning as intended in enterprise ontologies is a key goal for the [OBI ecosystem (3.5.2)](#90902_id-a818dabf-317e-4318-a9b1-31ca624cc493).
+A typical example for a specific enterprise application is shown in Figure 5.
+Figure 5 represents physical properties of a motor using a modelling pattern.

 Figure 5 —
 Example based on a motor (ex:Motor71) and representation of its mass (20 kg) to illustrate how SHACL may be used in both the knowledge and application layers

 ![graphic-1754012236701](./figs/Fig5.png)

 The top two boxes of Figure 5 show the ontology (upper layer) and an example of an enterprise's instance data (middle layer).
 The ontology is application-independent and represents facts about an object and its properties (in this case a motor is used as an example).
 Different applications will have need specific data (application-dependent views).
 For example, electrical engineering-centric and safety professional-centric views are shown.

 Two common uses of SHACL are shown.
 These are to 1) to apply general, application-independent constraints on enterprise ontology (SHACL shape in the top layer) or to apply application-dependent constraints in addition to those specified in the data (SHACL shapes in the lowest layer).

+The modelling pattern for the OWL/RDF serialised instance data shown in Figure 5 can be used in multiple applications to ensure data in different enterprise applications has the same semantic meaning.
+This is a key goal for the OBI ecosystem.

 #### 5.8.2 Ontology templates
 Ontology templates are used to produce ontologies and to populate existing ontologies with data.
 Ontology templates make these processes reproducible and testable.
 Data quality rules can be developed for templates.

 #### 5.8.3 Ontology (modelling) patterns
-[Ontology patterns (3.3.3)](#90902_id-375bcae2-7d95-4df7-ed03-626059f2b691) for representing and instantiating patterns are an integral part of the [OBI ecosystem (3.5.2)](#90902_id-a818dabf-317e-4318-a9b1-31ca624cc493).
+[Ontology patterns (3.3.3)](#90902_id-375bcae2-7d95-4df7-ed03-626059f2b691) capturing common ontological modelling patterns and solutions are an integral part of the [OBI ecosystem (3.5.2)](#90902_id-a818dabf-317e-4318-a9b1-31ca624cc493).
 [Ontology patterns (3.3.3)](#90902_id-375bcae2-7d95-4df7-ed03-626059f2b691) are reusable artefacts to represent structures commonly found in knowledge bases.
 Just like software design patterns, they are used by modellers to create reusable, maintainable and scalable ontologies.
 Use of existing [ontology patterns (3.3.3)](#90902_id-375bcae2-7d95-4df7-ed03-626059f2b691) reduces modelling effort.
 The benefits include reducing mapping effort, reducing potential for errors, and facilitating integration.
 The resulting standardization enables tooling to be built.
 The IDO ontology supports development of both fine and coarse grained modelling patterns.
 The selection of a particular level of detail is a modelling choice.
 High and low levels of detail in conceptual models refer to the granularity and specificity with which entities, relationships, and constraints are described.
 Models with high levels of detail make use fine-grained modeling patterns.
 These provide a verbose representation of elements in the ontology.
 Models with low levels of detail make use of [shortcut property (3.2.10)](#90902_id-c1a1aa0f-2558-417a-99df-61bdf46a076d) to provide a more compact representation.